FreeCAD/FPA/handbook/index.md

 {{page.description}}

-This handbook is modeled on the [GitHub "handbook first" concept](https://about.gitlab.com/company/culture/all-remote/handbook-first-documentation/).
+This handbook is modeled on the [GitLab "handbook first" concept](https://about.gitlab.com/company/culture/all-remote/handbook-first-documentation/).
 It should be the authoritative record of how the FPA operates.
 It documents the consensus opinion of why various rules exist, procedures, tools, expectations, and lessons learned.